052223-java-angular/p1_powers/README.md

   ratings of difficulty
 - Implement a star rating system that allows users to rate the trail on other qualities rather than difficulty
-- Ability to filter for trails by country
+- Ability to see weather conditions on the trails